loadtest4j/loadtest4j/docs/guides/junit.md

-# Java guide
+# JUnit style guide

-A load test style guide for Java (using JUnit and AssertJ).
+A load test style guide for JUnit (and AssertJ).

 ## Soft assertions